THANK YOU TO OUR VOLUNTEERS

 OUR MISTRESS OF CEREMONIES

-THANK YOU SHELLEY WARD FOR VOLUNTEERING YOUR TIME AND EXPERTISE
+THANK YOU JANEEN SONSIE FOR VOLUNTEERING YOUR TIME AND EXPERTISE

 MERCI MICHEL TOLOSANO

-We are blessed to be able to hold our ceremony each year in an enigmatic location, the Fort Carre in Antibes, and, year after year, with stunning weather.
-Michel TOLOSANO, has continued to donate his time and expertise to produce the beautiful photos that you will see on this site and on our Facebook page.
-Our sincerest thanks for the dedication and the hours he spends not only taking these photos but editing and transferring them to us.
+We are blessed to be able to hold our ceremony each year in an enigmatic location, the Fort Carré in Antibes, and, year after year, with stunning weather.
+A small group of special people have continued to donate their time and expertise to produce the beautiful photos that you will see on this site and on our Facebook page.
+Our sincerest thanks for the dedication and the hours they spend not only taking these photos but editing and transferring them to us.

 THANK YOU KEITH KNIGHT

-We were so lucky to have Keith KNIGHT join the ANZAC Antibes family for the Main Service in 2018.
+We were so lucky that Keith KNIGHT joined the ANZAC Antibes family for the Main Service in 2018.
 Dressed in full scottish kilt he played Amazing Grace and a beautiful version of Waltzing Matilda.
-We're looking forward to seeing him again in the future.
+He's been wowing us ever since.